east-sussex-county-council/Escc.EastSussexGovUK/DotNetCoreMvc.md

 			}
 		}

 4. Create a view model which inherits from `Escc.EastSussexGovUK.Core.BaseViewModel`.
-Its constructor must inject an instance of `IBreadcrumbProvider` since this is required to build the template.
+Its constructor must inject an instance of `IViewModelDefaultValuesProvider` since this is required to build the template.

 		using Escc.EastSussexGovUK.Core;